akash-network/docs/usage/cli/cosmos/query.md

 Global Flags:
   -e, --encoding string   Binary encoding (hex/b64/btc) (default "hex")
-      --home string       directory for config and data (default "/home/vitwit/.akash") -o, --output string     Output format (text/json) (default "text") --trace             print out full stack trace on errors
+      --home string       directory for config and data (default "/home/vitwit/.akashctl") -o, --output string     Output format (text/json) (default "text") --trace             print out full stack trace on errors

-Use "akash query [command] --help" for more information about a command.
+Use "akashctl query [command] --help" for more information about a command.

 ```

-Use `akash query` to query all the things that need querying.
+Use `akashctl query` to query all the things that need querying.

 **Available Commands**